isomerpages/mlaw-corp/news/press-releases/_posts/2022-09-12-post-SC Week attended by over 4,000 participants, reiterates commitment to strengthening collaboration.md

 12 Sep 2022 Posted in [Press releases](/news/press-releases)

 {:start="1"}
-1. The Singapore Convention Week (SC Week) 2022, to be held from 29 August to 2 September, will bring together global experts and thought-leaders to share the latest insights in cross-border dispute resolution amidst a changing operating landscape.
+1. The Singapore Convention Week (SC Week) 2022 successfully drew to a close on 2 September 2022.
+Over 5 days, from 29 August to 2 September 2022, SC Week 2022 feature a series of legal and dispute resolution-related events organised by the Singapore Ministry of Law (MinLaw), in collaboration with 21 partner organisations.
+SC Week 2022 brought together over 4,000 participants from Singapore and more than 100 countries, representing the legal, business and government sectors.

+**Key Highlights & Insights from UNCITRAL Academy**

 {:start="2"}
 2. Organised by the Singapore Ministry of Law (MinLaw), in collaboration with supporting partner organisations, the SC Week 2022 features an exciting line-up of in-person, hybrid and virtual events on dispute resolution and more.
 It consists of: